tedee-com/tedee-api-doc/docs/source/howtos/get-and-sync-locks.rst

     You shouldn't run sync endpoint more than once every 10 seconds.

 .. note::
-    Do not hardcode lock Id.
-It will change everytime user add the lock to account.
+    Avoid hardcoding the lock ID because it changes every time a user adds a lock to their account.
-    If you must hardcode then use device Serial Number which will not change.
+    If it is absolutely necessary to hardcode an identifier, use the device Serial Number as it remains unchanged and unique to each lock.